Thijs van Leer

-From 1967 to 1969, van Leer performed in a theatre cabaret act headed by Ramses Shaffy as his backing vocalist and musician, recorded singles as a solo artist, and produced, arranged, and conducted music for Bojoura.
+From 1967 to 1969, van Leer was backing vocalist and musician in a theatre cabaret act headed by Ramses Shaffy; recorded singles as a solo artist; and produced, arranged, and conducted music for Bojoura.
 He formed Trio Thijs van Leer, a three-piece rock band which evolved into Focus in late 1969 following the addition of guitarist Jan Akkerman.
 Focus achieved international success following the release of Moving Waves (1971) and its lead single, "Hocus Pocus", which features van Leer's yodelling and whistling.
 After several albums with various line-ups, van Leer disbanded Focus in 1978; he reformed the band in 2002.

 Van Leer achieved success as a solo artist in the Netherlands.
-His first two solo albums featuring classical flute, Introspection (1972) and Introspection 2 (1975), sold an estimated 1.2 million copies.
 He has collaborated with various artists, and continues to release albums and perform in various capacities.
 In 2008, van Leer was made a Knight of the Order of Orange-Nassau for special services to music.